 Monthly rent for student apartments in Gainesville can greatly range based on a number of factors including the size, distance to campus, and floor plan design.
 For example, options that are within close walking distance to UF campus will be much more expensive than apartments that students have to commute by bus or car and can come with additional expenses like hefty monthly parking garage fees.
 Likewise, large apartments with higher square footages will be more expensive than smaller spaces.
+Rent will also tend to be higher for brand new UF apartments and luxury apartments.
 Apartment rent is typically the biggest cost of living expense, so you have to decide for yourself what aspects fit your budget and lifestyle that are worth the splurge.

 We used Swamp Rentals pricing data to analyze hundreds of floor plans at student housing communities across Gainesville and found that the average monthly rent for a one-bedroom apartment in Gainesville is $1,105/room, $974/room for a two-bedroom, $686/room for a three-bedroom, $696/room for a four-bedroom, and $800/room for five-bedroom floor plans.
 Some apartments charge additional fees to rent furniture ranging from $20-$40.

 We asked a current UF student about her monthly rent expenses.
 Madison is a rising Junior and lives just a 3 minute walk from campus.
 Her apartment is a 4x2 floor plan where she shares a bathroom with one other roommate.
 It's just under 100 sq feet in size.
 She chose this complex because of the proximity to the business school, modern style, and amenities including a large pool and gym.
 The apartment is also fully furnished and dog friendly.
 The total rent per month is $750/room per month with an additional $200 per month for parking.